 - 20 MHz = more stable and travels farther

 In apartments and dense neighbourhoods, 20 MHz almost always provides better real-world signal reliability.
+In many home networks, this single change alone makes the connection feel more stable, especially in evenings when nearby WiFi networks increase.

 Step 3 — Select WiFi Channel Manually